tidyomics/.github/contributing.md

 ## Brief overview of what makes a tidyomics package

-The goal of the tidyomics packages is not to re-implement tidy or Bioconductor functionality, nor to create new classes to replace Bioconductor classes.
-All of the tidyomics packages leverage existing functions and classes, and simply provide an interface (an API) between tidy verbs and Bioconductor objects.
+The goal of the tidyomics packages is not to re-implement tidyverse or Bioconductor functionality, nor to create new classes to replace Bioconductor classes.
+All of the tidyomics packages leverage existing functions and classes, and provide an _interface_ (an API) between tidy verbs and Bioconductor objects.

 An example is *tidySummarizedExperiment*, which does not re-implement